bouncingleaf/flashcards/README.md

 7 = every 64 days
 8 = retired (not reviewed anymore, the user has learned it)

-Each day we:
+Every time we load the user, we:
 1. Pull any new card IDs from the main deck into the user deck.
 2. Add those new cards at level 0 (there may already be cards there).

+Each day we:
-3. Move N (say, 20) cards from 0 into 1.
+1. Move N (say, 20) cards from 0 into 1.
-4. Start prompting the user with the highest level cards they are due to review that day.
+2. Start prompting the user with the highest level cards they are due to review that day.
-5. If they get the card right, it goes up a level.
+3. If they get the card right, it goes up a level.
 If they don't, it goes down a level.

 ## Notes